 Purple: grapes, plums, figs

 Yes.
-Please do this to remove any debris, bugs (!), or pesticides that may be on your fruit.
+Please do this to remove any debris, bugs, or pesticides that may be on your fruit.
 If a fruit can be peeled (e.g. kiwi, mango), you can skip washing.
 But you should wash your citrus prior to zesting to remove the wax.

+There are several ways to peel a mango, including the way shown in my mango pico de gallo recipe.
 My favorite way is to slice the mango vertically on either side of the pit.
 I run the tip of a pairing knife between the flesh and skin of the two halves and then use my fingers to separate the rest of the peel from the fruit.
 Cut away the peel around the pit and then there’s often some fruit to cut into small chunks.
 (Or you can chew at it like a caveman.
 Over the sink, please!)

 Nope, the tart pan does not need greasing for this rainbow fruit tart.